AJMansfield/Intelligence-Core-Public/kttu02.md

 Your mental search comes up empty.
 And you can't exactly afford coming into conflict with the authorities this early on.

+The crew seems to be getting agitated, and another uniformed halfling tightens their grip on what was most definitely a halfling-sized assault rifle.

+This wasn't worth getting into trouble over.
-The crew seems to be getting agitated, but you put up your hand, and slip the ring off.
+You put up your hand, and slip the ring off.

-"It's ok, I'll pay the bribe."
+"It's ok, I'll pay the bribe," you say.

-You hand the ring over, and the halfling slips it into a small pouch.
+You hand the ring over, and the official slips it into a small pouch at his waist.
-He slides across a form covered in alien heiroglyphics.
+He hands you an official-looking form covered in alien heiroglyphics.

 Leon sees your confusion, and waves the rest of the crew ahead, taking the form from you and filling out most of it before sliding it back.